Opening and closing times for pubs can vary and are subject to change. Not all pubs serve alcohol for the entire period of opening.

 In all of our pubs, we have adopted the Challenge 21 or Challenge 25 policy.
 If a member of staff believes that you look under 21 or 25 years, you will be asked to prove that you are aged over 18 years.

 Acceptable documents to prove your age are a valid passport, a UK or Ireland photo card driving licence, a UK military ID or any PASS-accredited proof-of-age card.
-All ID must have a photograph of you, include your date of birth and outline the validity period for the document.
+All ID must have a photograph of you, include your date of birth and outline the validity period of the document.

 Our staff may accept other identification documents which meet all of the ID requirements; however, this is at their sole discretion – if they are unsure about the document’s authenticity/validity or are unfamiliar with its features, they may feel unable to accept them.